By Denise Kissee

 "The daily devo book is so easy to use, and gets my daughter curious and more excited about God’s Word.
 It’s getting me in the Word"

-Denise Kissee is Director of Elementary Ministries at First Baptist Church of Woodstock, Ga, where she has served for the past 27 years.
+Denise Kissee served as Director of Elementary Ministries at First Baptist Church of Woodstock, Ga for three decades years.
 Her ministry and love for children has not been limited to FBCW.
 Denise has traveled extensively sharing her knowledge through church growth and leadership conferences, both nationally and internationally.
 Her passion is to help others reach children and families with the gospel of Jesus Christ.
-You can contact her at email@example.com if you are interested in purchasing gospel tracts for your ministry, or for use at your home or in your church.